-- · Begin from ID: Enter the numeric value of the first ID in the renaming range. - End at ID: Enter the numeric value of the last ID in the renaming range. - · Follow Changes: Changes the Begin and End IDs if set to On. - · Padding: Sets the zero padding for the desired output.
-Zero padding adds one or more prefixing zeros if the ID consists of fewer digits than specified. - (i) Example: If Padding is set to 4, the ID '14' is changed to 0014, and the ID '103' is changed to 0103. - · Method: Choose the renaming method: - · Set: In the field Set lowest ID to, enter the desired value to change all IDs in the specified range by the same value - · Shift: Shifts all the IDs in the specified range by the provided amount - Execute: Click the Execute button to execute the rename process.
+- Begin from ID: Enter the numeric value of the first ID in the renaming range. - End at ID: Enter the numeric value of the last ID in the renaming range. - Follow Changes: Changes the Begin and End IDs if set to 0n. - Padding: Sets the zero padding for the desired output.
+Zero padding adds one or more prefixing zeros if the ID consists of fewer digits than specified.

+- Method: Choose the renaming method: - Set: In the field Set lowest ID to, enter the desired value to change all IDs in the specified range by the same value - Shift: Shifts all the IDs in the specified range by the provided amount - Execute: Click the Execute button to execute the rename process.